mgibbs1259/DATS-6101-Project-1/README.md

-# Project 1<br/>
-DATS 6101 Introduction to Data Science<br/>
+# Education Expenditure and Math Scores
-Mary Gibbs and Rayhaan Rasheed
+## Authors: Mary Gibbs and Rayhaan Rasheed

-## Overview
-This project explores an education data set conatining 2 different files.
-The first dataset contains revenues and expenditures pertaining to education for every state in America.
-The second dataset loked at each school district and in America and showed their average test scores for Mathematics and Reading for 4th and 8th grade.

-## Objective
+### Objective
-This project was assigned for our group to fully understand what steps should be taken for a proper exploratory data analysis(EDA).
-We merged the two data sets together to create a fianl dataframe that conatined the Total Revenue, Total Expenditure, and Average Test Scores for each state for the past 10 years.
-Our group focused on the relationship between the money a state spends on education and the average math test scores.

-## Methods
-* EDA
-* Model
+The objective of this project is to determine if there a significant relationship between school expenditure and 4th/8th grade average math scores in the U.S. from 2005 to 2015.

-## Data
+### Data Source
-The data comes from https://www.kaggle.com/noriuk/us-educational-finances
+The data for this project comes from [U.S. Educational Expenses on Kaggle](https://www.kaggle.com/noriuk/us-educational-finances)